ankitects/anki-manual/src/files.md

     intended.
 If you wish to try a different backup, return to step 1.

 7. Anki has disabled automatic syncing and backups while you check the backup.
-When you’re happy with the backup you’ve selected, quit Anki and start it again to return to the normal behaviour.
+When you're happy with the backup you've selected, quit Anki and start it again to return to the normal behaviour.

 Anki also logs deleted notes to a text file called deleted.txt in your profile folder.
-These notes are in a text format that can be read by File&gt;Import, though please note the import feature only supports a single note type at one time, so if you have deleted notes from different note types, you’ll need to split the file into separate files for each note type first.
+These notes are in a text format that can be read by File&gt;Import, though please note the import feature only supports a single note type at one time, so if you have deleted notes from different note types, you'll need to split the file into separate files for each note type first.

 ## Inaccessible Harddisk

-If Anki can’t write to files in the [Anki folder](#file-locations), a message will be displayed on startup saying that Anki can’t write to the harddisk, and Anki will close.
-If you’re unsure how to fix the permissions, please contact someone near you who is knowledgeable about computers and can help you out.
+If Anki can't write to files in the [Anki folder](#file-locations), a message will be displayed on startup saying that Anki can't write to the harddisk, and Anki will close.
+If you're unsure how to fix the permissions, please contact someone near you who is knowledgeable about computers and can help you out.

 ## Permissions of Temp Folder

-Anki uses the system’s temporary folder to store temporary data.
+Anki uses the system's temporary folder to store temporary data.
 If the permissions of this folder have been changed from the default settings by a rogue app or buggy antivirus app, Anki will not function properly.

-If you’re on a Windows 7 machine, the general steps to fix the problem are listed below.
+If you're on a Windows 7 machine, the general steps to fix the problem are listed below.
 As this is somewhat complicated, please ask someone knowledgeable about Windows if you are not sure.